 1. We offer one-on-one legal advice at our Balbi Assessment.

 When scheduling your Balbi Assessment, you can choose or have your lawyer recommended.
-All of our lawyers will assess your legal situation and give you upfront legal advice.
-As part of the advice, we:
+All of our divorce lawyers will assess your legal situation and give you upfront legal advice and then, as part of the advice, we:

 ✔ Identify your legal issues